AWS RDS cost optimization (high-leverage fixes)

 • If you change storage type/IOPS, validate latency and throughput under peak load.

-5) Compare architecture options (only when the simple levers are done)
+5) Compare architecture options only after the basics are clean

 • If read scaling is the pain point, compare read replicas vs moving to an architecture that fits your scaling model.